Netcracker/KubeMarine/documentation/Installation.md

 In case of enabling predefined plugins the labels will be set during the installation procedure automatically.

+**Warning:** In case of using PSS the application that installed on Kubernetes cluster should be matched with PSS profiles (`privileged`, `baseline`, `restricted`).
+Those profiles may be set by labling the namespace so as it described above for predifined plugins.
+For more information see the official Kubernetes documentation.

 #### Configuring Exemption

 The `exemption` section describes objects that are not enforced by the policy.
 It is possible to define `User` or `ServiceAccount` in